cj-mills/Barracuda-Style-Transfer-HDRP/README.md

 # Barracuda-Style-Transfer-HDRP

 This tutorial covers how to perform in-game style transfer in an HDRP project using the Barracuda infefence library.

+### TODO:

+- Fix preprocessing: The final colors are a bit off ([what it's supposed to look like](https://github.com/cj-mills/Barracuda-Style-Transfer-HDRP/blob/main/images/target-result.png)).
+Probably due to the default texture format used in HDRP.